-Culinary Nutrition and Food Equity For Human Health
+Culinary Nutrition and Food As Medicine

 Our nation is burdened by high rates of nutrition related chronic diseases, such as heart disease, diabetes, hypertension, overweight, and obesity.
-Pace University’s nutrition and dietetics program is designed to help students address these challenges head on.
+Pace University’s Nutrition and Dietetics program is designed to help you address these challenges head on.
 You will gain the knowledge and skills to work as registered dietitian nutritionists (RDNs) in a wide variety of settings, helping people eat well, prevent and reduce chronic disease, and promote longevity.

-- The Coordinated Program model allows students to earn the MS in Nutrition and Dietetics Degree and complete the required supervised practice hours (internship) concurrently
+- Two-year, full-time coordinated master’s program allows you to earn the MS in Nutrition and Dietetics degree and complete the required supervised practice hours (internship) concurrently.

-- Wide variety of supervised practice sites and locations throughout the tristate area to tailor each student’s experience
+- Wide variety of supervised practice sites and locations throughout the tristate area to tailor each student’s experience.

-- Access to state-of-the-art healthcare simulation center to provide hands on, interactive learning experiences and interprofessional collaboration activities
+- Access to state-of-the-art healthcare simulation center to provide hands-on, interactive learning experiences and interprofessional collaboration activities

 Take Courses Like…

-Community and Public Health Nutrition to explore various food assistance programs, public health initiatives, and the effect of public policy on the health and nutrition status of population groups.
+ND 600 Community and Public Health Nutrition to explore various food assistance programs, public health initiatives, and the effect of public policy on the health and nutrition status of population groups.

-Research in Nutrition and Dietetics which introduces students to the fundamentals of research methods and enables students to evaluate, interpret, and implement evidence-based practice.
+ND 640 Research in Nutrition and Dietetics which introduces students to the fundamentals of research methods and enables students to evaluate, interpret, and implement evidence-based practice.